 Sinus augmentation has been shown to increase the success of dental implant procedures and allows for implants where none could be placed before.

-Consult with Green Bay-area dentist Dr. David Brusky, who can help with your sinus augmentation procedure.
-Together with his well-trained team, he provides patients in the De Pere, Pulaski, Seymour and Shawano areas with a host of professional and gentle dental services.
-Call (920) 662-1440 today to schedule.
+Dr. Brusky and his well-trained team, provide patients in the De Pere, Pulaski, Seymour and Shawano areas gentle dental services.
+Call (920) 662-1440 to contact our office at Green Bay.